korpling/pepperModules-TEIModules/README.md

 ### TEIImporter.UseTokenizer

 Do you want the tokenizer to tokenize text?
 This option is useful, if your TEI document contains sections of text that are not tokenized.
+Using the tokenizer will slow the processing by a considerable amout of time.

 ### TEIImporter.UseTokenizerLang